 Modify P84L63 – P85L13 as follows:

-In a broadcast EHT NDP Announcement frame that has more than one STA Info field, the following applies:
+In a broadcast EHT NDP Announcement frame, the following applies:

 —(#1639)If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc Index subfield indicates the number of columns in the compressed beamforming feedback matrix minus 1, .
 Nc Index subfield values above 7 are reserved.

 —(#1639)If the Feedback Type And Ng subfield and the Codebook Size subfield indicate CQI, the Nc Index subfield indicates the number of spatial streams in the CQI report minus 1, .
 Nc Index subfield values above 7 are reserved.

+— In a broadcast EHT NDP Announcement frame, the number of STA Info field shall be more than one.

-(#1639)In an individually addressed EHT NDP Announcement frame with a single STA Info field, the Nc Index subfield is reserved.
+(#1639)In an individually addressed EHT NDP Announcement frame, the Nc Index subfield is reserved.
+In an individually addressed EHT NDP Announcement frame, the number of STA Info field shall be one.

 Proposed Change #3